seanpm2001/station-walking-distance/README.md

-# basic info
+# station-walking-distance
+Finding walking distances/times between train stations

+## Requirements
-Python 3.10.5
+- Python 3.10.5

-`keys.txt` should contain the MBTA v3 API key on line 1, and the Google Maps API key on line 2.
+- `keys.txt` should contain the MBTA v3 API key on line 1, and the Google Maps API key on line 2.

-# files in order of execution
+## Files in order of execution
-## `more-station-info.py`
+### `more-station-info.py`
 Converts `stations.json` with format:
 ```json
     {